CHarrison19807/hotel-manager/README.md

 5. **Configure your database connection**:

-   Configure your database connection details in initDB.ts.
+   Configure your database connection details in database.ts.

 6. **Initialize the database**: